git-ecosystem/git-credential-manager/docs/architecture.md

 project, a console application that targets both .NET and .NET Framework.
-This project emits the `git-credential-manager-core(.exe)` executable, and contains very little code - registration of all supported host providers and running the `Application` object found in `Microsoft.Git.CredentialManager`.
+This project emits the `git-credential-manager-core(.exe)` executable, and contains very little code - registration of all supported host providers and running the `Application` object found in `Core`.

-Providers have their own projects/assemblies that take dependencies on the `Microsoft.Git.CredentialManager` core assembly, and are dependents of the main entry point application `Git-Credential-Manager`.
+Providers have their own projects/assemblies that take dependencies on the `Core` core assembly, and are dependents of the main entry point application `Git-Credential-Manager`.
 Code in these binaries is expected to run on all supported platforms and typically (see MSAL.NET note above) does not include any graphical user interface; they use terminal prompts